Free US shipping $30+

 Do Hair Fibers Clog Pores If Used Daily?

 Hair fiber particles themselves are too large to enter a pore opening.
 They attach to hair strands, not to the scalp surface.
-In a clean formula, this means zero risk of pore blockage regardless of how often you use the product.
+In a clean three-ingredient product, this means zero risk of pore blockage regardless of how often you use it.

 📊

-A 2025 systematic review by Sami Alyahya et al. published in Cureus examined adverse effects of cosmetic products and confirmed that products applied repeatedly or left on the skin for extended periods are significantly more likely to cause reactions than rinse-off products.
-The study emphasized that cumulative ingredient exposure, not single-use contact, drives the majority of daily-use safety concerns.
+A 2025 systematic review by Alyahya RS et al. (Qassim University), published in Cureus, examined adverse effects of cosmetic products across 4,569 participants and confirmed that products applied repeatedly or left on the skin for extended periods are significantly more likely to cause reactions than rinse-off products.
+Higher frequency and longer duration of use were directly correlated with increased likelihood of adverse effects, and products with complex formulations or multiple active ingredients increased risk further.

 A fiber made from cotton, mineral colorant, and salt contains no film-forming agents and no insoluble fillers.
-It washes out completely every evening and leaves the scalp clear for the next day.
+It washes out completely every evening and leaves the scalp clear for the next application.

 3